estif0/estif0/README.md

 Hello!
 I'm **Estifanose Sahilu**, a passionate developer with a love for creative problem-solving, building impactful projects, and diving deep into the world of competitive programming.
-Whether it’s designing intuitive front-end interfaces, crafting efficient algorithms, or exploring unconventional programming paradigms, I enjoy creating solutions that make a difference.
+Whether it’s designing intuitive front-end interfaces, crafting efficient algorithms, or exploring unconventional programming paradigms, I enjoy creating solutions that make a difference and make an impact on the world.

 ---